geertjanw/ojet-training/README.md

 We're going to reuse our CCA component inside a new CCA component, to provide a new view onto the same data.

 1. Let's reuse the CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
-In the 'incidents.js' file, reference the CCA component in the 'define' block:
+In the 'incidents.js' file, reference the CCA component at the end of the 'define' block:

 ```js #button { border: none; }
 'jet-composites/my-employee-form/loader'